 Not sure where to start the diversity and inclusion conversation?
-These five questions help guide successful diversity training.
+These five questions help guide successful diversity and inclusion training.

-Diversity and inclusion training requires bravery and courage, and you do not have to do it alone.
+Diversity and inclusion initiatives and training requires bravery and courage, and you do not have to do it alone.
 At Next Pivot Point, we believe we are stronger together, when we all come together as allies.
 We need people in the majority group (white, cisgender, male, straight, able-bodied) now more than ever engaged in the diversity and inclusion conversation and in diversity training.

 Those that are generally considered diverse talent do not identify with the majority group by one or more dimension (non-white, LGBTQ+, female, disability).
-Diverse groups cannot solve the equality problem alone.
+Marginalized groups cannot solve the equality problem alone.
 A small percentage of the population will only solve a small percentage of the problem.

 Therein lies a chance to be an ally.
 Allies are people that advocate for people different than themselves.
 Allies talk bravely and candidly about diversity and inclusion.